owocki/web3_revenue_primitives/README.md

       - [Data Model](#data-model)
 - [What did we miss?](#what-did-we-miss-)

 ## Revenue Share

-The Revenue share uses profits to enable separate actors to develop efficiencies or innovate in mutually beneficial ways such as spliting earnings.
+The Revenue share uses profits to enable separate actors to develop efficiencies or innovate in mutually beneficial ways such as splitting earnings.
 It has become a popular tool within corporate governance to promote partnerships, increase sales or share costs.

 Some popular revenue share examples: